Mazi umntanakho – Know Your Child

 These resources can be shared with caregivers or used in follow-up sessions.

-The IDELA-based social-emotional questions are asked directly to the child in a friendly, age-appropriate way.
+The IDELA social-emotional questions are asked directly to the child in a friendly, age-appropriate way.

 These questions help the evaluator understand if the child may be struggling with: